Why Is There Good Versus Evil in the World?

 So, what is the evil that creeps in to keep us from doing good?

 Evil is the opposing force to God

-Where did evil even come from?
+Why does evil exist?
+And where did evil even come from?

-How evil started
+How did evil start?

 He didn’t want to worship God.

-He wanted to be God.
+He wanted to be God (Isaiah 14:12-14).

-And that deceptive work continues today.
+And his deceptive work continues today.